 Twist: And for your first twist?
 Publish this stream-of-consciousness post on your blog.

-At the outlook, this task looks really foolish.
-For all I know, this is going to end up being a rant-made-in-20-minutes-or-less.
-I’ve so many thoughts running around, I’d gladly get hold of The Pensieve from Dumbledore.
+The first thought in this process of writing out a stream of consciousness is that,“This is foolish”.
+For all I know, I’m going to end up publishing a rant-made-in-20-minutes-or-less.
+To put thoughts in order to be coherent for a post on my blog I’d probably need some help.
+I’ve so many thoughts running around, I’d gladly get hold of a Pensieve from Dumbledore.

 One simply siphons the excess thoughts from one’s mind, pours them into the basin, and examines them at one’s leisure.